-- 1. In the server where Oracle Key Vault is installed, log in as user support, and then switch to the root user. - Ensure that the server meets the minimum disk space requirements for an upgrade.
-For example, 6 GB of free space in the /usr/local/dbfw/tmp directory.
-See the Oracle Key Vault Readme for this release to determine the disk space requirements for the upgrade. - 3.
-Ensure that you disable diagnostics and clean up disk space in /usr/local/dbfw/tmp before you upgrade by performing the following steps:
+- In the server where Oracle Key Vault is installed, log in as user support, and then switch to the root user. - 2.
+Ensure that the server meets the minimum disk space requirement, 6 GB of free disk space, for an upgrade. - You need to disable diagnostics by clicking Clear from the Download Diagnostics page of the Oracle Key Vault management console.